Jansen-C-Moreira/Registration-system/README.md

 # Registration-system
-That's a app, in portuguese, that is similar to a register system where you archive people infos, so you can change the names and make this yours
+MADE A LONG TIME AGO) //obs.: This project is out to date.
+It was developed almost three years ago.
+I improved a lot as a python developer.
+Therefore, this code it's for personal comparison.

-I hope you all enjoy my code, good bye =)
+This is a app is similar to a management system where you archive people infos.